 had a "watch his speech" link following the above excerpt)

 (A similar link can

 be found on my Expression links page under the heading

 People Who Impressed Me)

-notes I found I had already typed into the computer.
-Some of them
+I found I had already typed into the computer.
+Some of them have unquestionably

 but apparently I overlooked some.
 Occasionally, I will use a digital